jasbanza/chrome-extension-report-twitter/README.md

 #### Notifications:
 - [ ] Indicate remaining # unreported accounts in extension icon badge text.
 - [ ] Popup Notifications when there are new bans available.
+- [ ] Popup Notification when an account has successfully been reported and/or blocked.

 #### Deploy Extension:
 - [ ] Deploy to Chrome Web Store.